 Investing in lower rated debt instruments - Lower rated bonds and other lower rated debt securities generally have higher rates of interest and involve greater risk of default or price declines due to changes in the issuer's creditworthiness than those of higher quality debt securities.
 The market prices of these securities may fluctuate more than the prices of higher quality debt securities and may decline significantly in periods of general economic difficulty.
 These risks may be increased with respect to investments in junk bonds.
+Investments in junk bonds can be considered speculative.

 Investing in similar municipal bonds - Investing significantly in municipal obligations of multiple issuers in the same state or backed by revenues of similar types of projects or industries may make the fund more susceptible to certain economic, political or regulatory occurrences.
 As a result, the fund has greater risk of volatility, and greater risk of loss, from these investments.

 Interest rate risk - The values and liquidity of the securities held by the fund may be affected by changing interest rates.
 For example, the values of these securities may decline when interest rates rise and increase when interest rates fall.
 Longer maturity debt securities generally have greater sensitivity to changes in interest rates and may be subject to greater price fluctuations than shorter maturity debt securities.
 The fund may invest in variable and floating rate securities.
 When the fund holds variable or floating rate securities, a decrease in market interest rates will adversely affect the income received from such securities and the net asset value of the fund's shares.
-Although the values of such securities may decline if their interest rates do not rise as quickly, or as much, as market interest rates.
+Although the values of such securities are generally less sensitive to interest rate changes than those of other debt securities, the value of variable and floating rate securities may decline if their interest rates do not rise as quickly, or as much, as market interest rates.
 Conversely, floating rate securities will not generally increase in value if interest rates decline.
 During periods of extremely low short-term interest rates, the fund may not be able to maintain a positive yield or total return and, in relatively low interest rate environments, there are heightened risks associated with rising interest rates.